MMBazel/LearnTogether-MasterLLMs-Conference/README.md

-# LearnTogether-MasterLLMs-Conference
+# Learn Together: The Mastering LLMs Conference
-This repository stores my notes and examples code samples generated as I learn and review the conference materials.
+This repository stores my notes and code samples generated as I learn and review the conference materials.